MicrosoftDocs/memdocs/memdocs/solutions/cloud-native-endpoints/cloud-native-windows-endpoints.md

 ### Windows Update for Business

-*Windows Updates for Business* is the cloud technology for controlling how and when updates are installed on devices.
+*Windows Update for Business* is the cloud technology for controlling how and when updates are installed on devices.
 In Intune, Windows Update for Business can be configured using:

 - [Windows update rings](../../intune/protect/windows-10-update-rings.md)
 - [Windows Feature Updates](../../intune/protect/windows-10-feature-updates.md)